 LOGISTICS SECTOR SKILL COUNCIL

-EXIM ACADEMY Is Affiliated With Logistics Skill Council (LSC) As on 18th July 2018
+EXIM ACADEMY Is Affiliated With Logistics Skill Council (LSC) to offer high standard of knowledge to the students.

 LSC has developed 6 levels of education in this vertical starting from Picker to Executive.
 Keeping view the local demand for these jobs and the availability of manpower, we, at Exim Academy are offering L3 and L6 courses.
-The required qualification and period of teaching are given below:
+For the LSC Courses the required qualification and period of teaching are given below:

 |NSQF Level||Qualification||JOB ROLE||Duration|